sydneywoods33/BasicBudget/framework/index.md

 ### hardware

-- issue: what hardware will be most easily accessible to team member devs to compile the application
+- issue: What hardware will be most easily accessible to team member developers when compiling the application?

-- decision: local machine'screen
+- decision: Local Machine

-- status: decided
+- status: Decided

 ### Database storage

-- issue: how/when will database be implemented to improve performance of the application, is it familiar to devs and secure for project?
+- issue: How/when will the database be implemented to improve the performance of the application, is it familiar to devs and secure for the project?
+Is the implementation of a database necessary for the project to work?

 - decision: MariaDB, maybe Apex?